Grants Automatically Adjust During the First Three Weeks of Fall and Spring Semesters.

 - Students who drop a class in the second 7-week session before it begins and then add another classes for the second 7-week session, will lose the grant for the class they dropped and not receive a grant for any class they added after the third week of the semester.

 - The option for verifying participation is not available during the refund period for that class or, where dropping a class will not result in a W grade on the transcript.
 Also, a student cannot document participation for classes that have not officially begun; for example, if you drop a second 7-week session course during the first seven weeks of the semester, you cannot document that you participated academically in that course.

 - Federal regulations allow students to receive aid for only one repeat of a previously passed class.
 This does not prevent you from taking a class as many times as you need.
 However, when you register, Banner will disregard any such repeated classes when awarding and disbursing aid.
 More Information about repeated courses

-- Students who have received the equivalent of 12 or more full-time semesters of Pell grant will no longer be eligible for federal grant funding after July 2012.
-Some Pell grant awards may be reduced or cancelled later on as we receive updates from the U.S. Department of Education.
+- Students who have received the equivalent of 12 or more full-time semesters of Federal Pell grant will no longer be eligible for federal grant funding after July 2012.
+Some Federal Pell grant awards may be reduced or cancelled later on as we receive updates from the U.S. Department of Education.

 There is an exception to this policy during summer term due to the multiple number of summer sessions and workshops.
-During summer term, Pell grants will increase or decrease based on enrollment until the last day to add of the final session.
+During summer term, Federal Pell grants will increase or decrease based on enrollment until the last day to add of the final session.

 Frequently Asked Questions:

 Q. What grants are affected?

-All federal grants (Pell, SEOG).
-Pell grants usually require at least one credit to disburse.
+All federal grants (Federal Pell, SEOG).
+Federal Pell grants usually require at least one credit to disburse.
 SEOG grants require at least 6 credits.
 Dropping below 6 credits will require immediate repayment of your SEOG grant.

 Q. What is full-time, 3/4-time, 1/2-time, less-than-1/2-time?